Floer theory for the variation operator of an isolated singularity: Variation operator via the closed-open map

 for a fixed $r_0 \in (1-\eta, 1+\eta)$.
 Next, we choose a $C^2$-small function $g_L$ on $M$ by the following procedure.
 Start with a positive $C^2$-small Morse function $g_{\partial L}$ on $\partial L$ and take smooth concave function $q =q(r)$ with the unique maximum at $r_0$.
 Then, $g_{L\cap U} = g_{\partial L} \cdot q$ on $L\cap U$ has its critical points on $\{r_0\} \times \partial L$ and its gradients pointing inward at the boundary.
 We extend it to a $C^2$-small function $g_L$ on $M$ so that its gradients flow into $L$ along the normal direction of the Weinstein neighborhood of $L \cap U$.

 Next, recall that $\check \rho = \phi^1_K\circ \rho$ for another time-independent Hamiltoanian $K$.
 Define a time-dependent Hamiltonian

 Here, $F_L$ is a generic $C^2$-small time-dependent perturbation whose support is disjoint from that of $\overline g_L$.
-Under the time dependent coordinate change $(\phi_{K}^{t})^{-1}: M \to M$ we have seen as in \eqref{eq:bijection}, $\mathcal P (L, \rho(L); H_{L, \rho(L), \delta}, U)$ are in one-to-one correspondence with Morse critical points of $g_L$ inside $U$ for a small enough $\delta$.
+As seen in \eqref{eq:bijection}, under the time dependent coordinate change $(\phi_{K}^{t})^{-1}: M \to M$, the set $\mathcal P (L, \rho(L); H_{L, \rho(L), \delta}, U)$ is in one-to-one correspondence with the set of Morse critical points of $g_L$ inside $U$ for a small enough $\delta$.
 Also, Floer strips are in one-to-one correspondence with Morse trajectories between those critical points.
 The term $F_L$ is chosen as in \ref{subsubsection:symplectic cohomology} so that $H_{L, \rho(L), \delta}$ non-degenerate.
 Therefore, we get the desired identification (\ref{eqn: C and CF}) up to degree shift given by $\mu_\mathrm{CZ}(\partial L)$.
 An argument similar to Proposition \ref{prop:index} shows $\mu_\mathrm{CZ}(\partial L)=0$. \end{proof} \begin{defn} For each Lagrangian $L$ with cylindrical ends, we define